 This microphone is also perfect for recording lectures, business meetings, interviews, etc. The microphone element is omnidirectional, so it picks up sound in all directions equally.
 This microphone has an ultra-high sensitivity mic element for recording sounds ranging from extremely quiet to moderately loud sounds.

-The MS-MTM-1 microphone has an extended frequency response and very natural and accurate sound, providing deep, solid bass, smooth midrange and clean highs.
+The MS-MTM-1-MKII microphone has an extended frequency response and very natural and accurate sound, providing deep, solid bass, smooth midrange and clean highs.

 Information for Court Reporters: